 Poker and Games.

 Games are fantastic.
-They’re fun, they give us a chance to win stuff, and most importantly, they teach us to make better decisions.
-I’ve been a poker player for over ten years – the ultimate game of wits.
+They’re fun, provide a healthy competitive outlet, and most importantly, they teach us to make better decisions.
+I’ve been a poker player for over ten years and it continues to be an integral part of my life.

-Poker pits players of all ages and genders against each other, testing everything from their logic, psychology, maths and nerves.
-I’ve been fortunate enough to compete in some of the biggest tournaments in the world, and am proud to say I’ve won both European Poker Tour and World Series of Poker Championship titles (and a fair chunk of change) along the way.
+Poker is the ultimate game of wits.
+It pits players of all ages and genders against each other, testing everything from their logic, psychology, maths and nerves.
+I’ve been fortunate enough to compete in some of the biggest tournaments in the world, and am proud to say I’ve won both European Poker Tour and World Series of Poker Championship titles along the way.

-Arguably the best part of the game is the range of thinking techniques it teaches you; techniques that apply to all aspects of life.
-To learn about some of these techniques, check out my blog posts on:
+Poker’s biggest gift is its transferable thinking skills; techniques that apply to all aspects of life.
+To learn some of these techniques, check out my blogs on:

 -Team PokerStars Pro-